jordandhaenens/DeliverySystem/README.md

 #### POST: .../Truck/TruckID
 This method receives a truck's **TruckID**, **CurrentStopID**, and **FuelLevelPercent** at the endstage of a stop.
-Using a ViewModel, it queries the DB for the truck's previous CurrentFuelLevel and calculates TotalFuelDelivered for CurrentStop.
+Using a ViewModel, it queries the DB for the truck's previous FuelLevelPercent and calculates TotalFuelDelivered for CurrentStopID.
 It then updates the appropriate tables in DB with **TruckID**, **CurrentStopID**, **FuelLevelPercent**, and **FuelDeliveredPercent**